Pair pleads guilty in plot to firebomb Nebraska pharmacy

 Both Burgamy and Wilson pleaded guilty to a drug trafficking conspiracy, money laundering, and conspiracy to use explosives.
 Burgamy pleaded guilty to a firearms charge as well.

-Each of the counts carry a maximum term of 20 years in prison when they are sentenced in November.
+Each of the counts carries a maximum term of 20 years in prison when they are sentenced in November.

+It is not totally clear how much money the two made during the eight or nine months their website was operating in 2019 and 2020.
+Burgamy agreed to forfeit at least $300,000 in proceeds, but prosecutor Raj Parekh said at Friday’s hearing that a profit-and-loss statement drawn up by Burgamy showed him grossing nearly $1 million.

+Parekh told Judge T.S.
+Ellis III that Burgamy and Wilson met online in 2018 playing the online video game War Dragons.